Instructor: Dr. Thomas R. Holtz, Jr.

 Attendance: Regular attendance and participation in this class and lab is the best way to grasp the concepts and principles being discussed.
 However, in the event that a class must be missed due to an illness, the policy in this class is as follows:

-Other: Much of the information presented is not available in the textbook.
+Miscellaneous: Much of the information presented is not available in the readings; it is essential that students attend all lectures and take their own notes.
 If you cannot make a certain lecture, try and find another student who might lend your their notes.
 (In fact, establishing a study group early in the course has proven useful for many students in the past).

 Readings should be done prior to the classtime they are listed.